cloudfoundry-samples/cf-ex-drupal/README.md

 2. Edit `manifest.yml` and change `change-this-hostname-in-manifest-yml` to anything you'd like.
 If after pushing you get an error that `The route <your-host-name>.app.cloud.gov is already in use`, this value is the one to change.

-1. Push it to cloud.gov.
+3. Push the app to cloud.gov.

     ```bash
     cf push